 She walked and rode the bus to every “bad” neighborhood she could think of.
 She went to the projects, the trailer parks, homes that should’ve been bulldozed years ago.

-She educated herself and the community.
-She explained that carbon emissions is why so many kids in their area have breathing problems.
+She explained that carbon emissions is why so many kids in their area are have breathing problems.
 That chemicals used to farm make their way into food and water and it’s making people sick.

 “We’re always the hardest hit!
-We can’t afford to buy the food that doesn’t have a bunch of garbage in it or to live in neighborhoods farther from polluters.”
+We can’t afford to buy the food that doesn’t have a bunch of garbage in it or to live in neighborhoods further away from pollution.”

 She knocked on doors and got people registered to vote.
-Then she would pull out her phone and ask them to send their mayor an email.
+Then she had them sign her petition.

 “We are voters.
 Your job is in our hands.
 If you don’t listen to us we’ll find someone who will.”